Is AP or IB better for your college admissions applications? What’s the difference between AP, IB, and AICE programs? Let’s talk about it.

 In the next four postings, we’d like to provide you with insights into the three principal accelerated or advanced programs of study offered to high school students in the US.
-After we consider each of three programs, we’ll wrap up with a brief comparison.
+What are the key differences and similarities between AP, IB, and AICE programs?
+And which one is right for you?

 AP ― Advanced Placement